Periodontal Therapy – Palm Bay, FL

 Everyone has a certain amount of bacteria that exists inside the mouth.
 Unfortunately, bacteria can produce plaque, a sticky, colorless substance that coats teeth and gums.
 Thankfully, it can easily be removed with a toothbrush and toothpaste.
 When plaque is missed, however, it hardens into calculus and can only be removed with the help of more serious tools.
 Calculus can be removed with deep cleanings during general dentistry appointments, but if it gets under the gum line, it can start causing some serious damage to your teeth and gums.
 Dr. Christopher Nowacki performs periodontal therapy to remove these tricky germs and slow the effects of gum disease.
-Please call our Palm Bay office immediately if you think you might benefit from periodontal therapy.
+Please call our dental office immediately if you think you might benefit from periodontal therapy in Palm Bay, FL.

 How can I tell if I need periodontal therapy?